The Jewish Student Connection provides programming opportunities throughout Chicagoland.

 Email Julie at email@example.com or call 847.763.3639

-Committed to ending gender bias for the next generation, the Hadassah Foundation has provided generous support for the creation and implementation of Project Teen-Seed613.
+Committed to ending gender bias for the next generation, the Hadassah Foundation has provided generous support for the creation and implementation of the 3rd cohort of Project Teen-Seed613.

 Project Teen-Seed613 empowers Jewish teen girls to work together to identify challenges in the community and create solutions, whether big or small, that will make a meaningful difference.
 Fellows will practice innovative problem solving, critical thinking and human-centered design project design, discuss pressing social issues, learn business skills such as marketing, fundraising and budgeting tactics, and create community among peers.